 When you begin applying for permissions, do not assume that the author or publisher holds copyright.
 It is your responsibility to ascertain exactly who the rights holder is and to make the appropriate application.
 For more information on ownership, please review Section 13 of the Copyright Act.
-If you have difficulty determining who might own copyright, please contact the Press's assistant editor, Editorial and Production, Carmen Tiampo, at tiampo@ubcpress.ca for assistance.
+If you have difficulty determining who might own copyright, please contact your acquiring editor.